queryluke/masseffect-5e/static/data/races/volus.md

 ## Mysterious Biology
 The volus are unable to survive unprotected in an atmosphere more suitable to humans and other carbon-based lifeforms, and as such require pressurized, protective suits capable of providing the proper atmosphere.
-Unlike quarians, who can withstand brief periods outside their suit, volus choose never to take theirs off, especially in the presence of other races.
+Traditional nitrogen/oxygen air mixtures are poisonous to them, and in the low pressure atmospheres tolerable to most species, their flesh will actually split open.Unlike quarians, who can withstand brief periods outside their suit, volus choose never to take theirs off, especially in the presence of other races.
 Therefore, little is known about their physiology.
 Despite individuals distinctly sounding like males or females to human listeners, volus genders are a mystery as well.
 The volus themselves consider the question both intrusive and hilariously irrelevant.

 ## Trade Warriors
 The volus homeworld Irune is remarkable for having done away with warfare as an institution of the state.
 Instead,